retaildevcrews/aks-secure-baseline-hack-template/docs/HackGuide.md

 ### Azure Subscription

 - You need an Azure Subscription with AAD permissions
-- This will not currently work in an AIRS subscription
+- This will work in an AIRS subscription
-  - We're working on getting it to work ...
+  - See `readme-airs` as the instructions are slightly different
 - Domain / cert
   - Register a TLD in the subscription
   - Add a wildcard cert stored in Key Vault